Wabash River

 Davis Ferry Bridge (Tippecanoe County, Indiana)

-Built 1912Through truss bridge over Wabash River on Davis Ferry Road in LafayetteOpen to pedestrians only
+Built 1912Pratt through truss bridge over Wabash River on Davis Ferry Road in LafayetteOpen to pedestrians only

 Elm Street Bridge (Vermillion County, Indiana)

-Built 1898, replaced in 1963Lost Through truss bridge over Wabash River on Elm Street in ClintonReplaced by new bridge
+Built in 1899.
+One span collapsed in 1961.
+Replaced in 1965Lost Through truss bridge over Wabash River on Elm Street in ClintonReplaced by new bridge in 1965

 First Vincennes Highway Bridge (Lawrence County, Illinois)